-Interested parties include property owners, local historic preservation societies, and neighborhood associations with a demonstrated interest in the project.
+Interested parties include property owners, local historic preservation societies, and neighborhood associations that have a demonstrated interest in the project.

-National Park Service and the State Historic Preservation Office (SHPO), that act under the guidance of the SHPO, and that can be federally funded through the SHPO.
+the State Historic Preservation Office (SHPO), that act under the guidance of SHPO, and that can be federally funded through SHPO.